 policy across government.
 The formation of the ADRC-NI will help build a closer working relationship between the generators and custodians of administrative data in governmental and other agencies, the potential users of these data, and the policymakers who will benefit from further analysis of these data.

 As a demonstration of its continuing commitment to the ADRC, Ulster University will fund five PhD studentships.
 One of these has been allocated and we are aiming to recruit a further four students as soon as possible.
 Applications for the studentship must be able to identify the sources of the data required and that these data are currently available, or will be at the commencement of the studentship.
 We will give preference to applications that are aligned with the University's broad research themes: Creative Futures, Healthy Communities, Sustainability, and Social Renewal.
 Preference will also be given to interdisciplinary projects.

-Candidates should have ordinary UK residence to be eligible for both fees and maintenance.
-Non-UK residents who hold ordinary EU residence may also apply but if successful will receive fees only.
-All applicants should hold a first or upper second class honours degree in Psychology or a cognate area.
+Candidates should hold, or expect to hold a first or upper second class honours degree.
+Although candidates are likely to hold relevant Health or Social Science degree, we welcome students from any discipline as long as they can demonstrate how this fits with the proposed area of study.
 Applications will be considered on a competitive basis with regard to the candidate's qualifications, skills experience and interests.
-Successful candidates will enrol as of 1 October 2016, on a full-time programme of research studies leading to the award of the degree of Doctor of Philosophy.
+Successful candidate will enrol as soon as possible, on a programme of research studies leading to the award of the degree of Doctor of Philosophy.

-If you wish to discuss your proposal or receive further information or advice on this project, please contact: -
+If you wish to discuss your proposal or receive advice, please contact: Professor G Leavey [email protected]

 For more information on applying go to ulster.ac.uk/research